 Rm220: Some time ago, I read your article on the translations of Donald Duck comics in Germany and some of the fairly drastic changes made possible by subtleties in translation.
 Have there ever been moments like that where you wanted to change something in a way where you thought you may have been stretching your bounds?

 SB: Definitely.
 I did a translation of Hesse’s Siddhartha.
 There is a scene in which Siddhartha despairs and wants to drown himself where I worked in an Ophelia reference.
-It’s a really subtle thing though, so if you don’t know it it isn’t going to stick out at you.
+It’s a really subtle thing though, so if you don’t spot it, it isn’t going to stick out at you.

 In my new Kafka, which is coming out in January [The Metamorphosis, Norton], I built in some intertextualities with Arthur Miller’s Death of a Salesman because I think that is a work which has very important resonance with the Kafka story in the English-speaking tradition.
 I wanted this work that I was reshaping to interact with the Arthur Miller work.
 For example, I used the word “drummer” to describe Gregor Samsa’s profession, which is the same profession as Willy Loman’s profession—they’re both travelling salesmen.
 The word drummer, which means travelling salesman, used to be quite commonly used even just a few years ago but has now been pretty much forgotten.

-Rm220: In regards to labor-intensive translation work, I’m curious about your translation of the Yoko Tawada’s book—
+Rm220: In regard to labor-intensive translation work, I’m curious about your translation of the Yoko Tawada’s book—

 But I digress.
 You were going to ask something.